 And with over-farming this adds to the problems of food being produced, not having their full complement of nutrients.
 Also because of extended storage time, nutrients will vary depending on the produce, so it’s always an advantage to buy local seasoned produce that can be consumed quickly.

 Organic produce is likely to contain more vitamins, minerals and antioxidants that will help keep us healthier for longer, although organic food is more expensive and in less demand because it’s more costly to produce.
 Although farmers know organic food is better for us, they seem reluctant to produce it, because they already know how expensive it is.

 Foods that have been processed and manufactured, also rob our food of vitamins.
 In the refining process, rice, flour and sugar lose just over 75% of chromium, zinc and manganese.
 Other nutrients such as essential fats are not used in this process because they decrease shelf life.

 It’s better to eat organic where we can and while it’s more expensive, the benefits outweigh the costs.
 Buying non-organic produce like bananas or oranges, probably doesn’t matter as much as tomatoes or any fruit or vegetables that you don’t peel before eating.

-It has to be peace of mind and that is at least something to think about.
+It has to be peace of mind and that should be a consideration.